johnny353535/yoi/docs/_pages/components/imgMagnifier.md

 Each `.imgMagnifyer` must have at least one information: where to find the larger version of the preview image?
 In the example below, `imgMagnifier` reads the path to the larger image from the link (`<a>`) which is wrapped around the preview image.
 This is the recommended way to write the markup, since it’s also an _elegant fallback solution_.
 If JavaScript is not available, the link simple leads to an identical but larger image.

-It’s also possible to leave out the link and point to the large image via the hook `yoi-imgmagnifier`.
+It’s also possible to leave out the link and point to the large image via the attribute `yoi-imgmagnifier`.
 More on that below.

 ## JavaScript-API

-### Hook
+### Attributes

-The hook `yoi-rangeinput` accepts parameters to control the behaviour.
+The attribute `yoi-rangeinput` accepts parameters to control the behaviour.
 The following options are available:

 | key       | description                                                                                                           |
 | --------- | --------------------------------------------------------------------------------------------------------------------- |